 - chat to the instructor If at all possible, grab a moment to introduce yourself and chat about any concerns.
 Most instructors will approach you if but sometimes, with instructors arriving close to class start and large student numbers in popular classes, there is not always an opportunity.

 - keep an open mind Different instructors teach yoga in different styles.
 One instructor might teach a slower class with lots of quiet, meditative time.
 Another teacher’s class might be faster paced with lots of repetition of poses and background music.
 Try to be open minded and if your first class isn’t the one for you give someone else a go.
+Your first yoga class will help you gauge the kind of class that’s right for you.

 - dress comfortably Wear the clothes that feel comfortable for you.
 Remember that some of the poses involve bending forward and twisting.
 If those low rise pants ride down when you fold forward don’t wear them.
 Or that top is sooo low neck that you’re constantly adjusting it just don’t go there.
 Think ease of movement and personal comfort.
 A t-shirt and stretchy leggings work just as well as the latest body forming fashion outfit